catseye/The-Dossier/article/Some Notes on Drawing.md

 can represent a _texture_ to the eye.
 Second, a "misplaced" line may very well harmonize with the overall composition and go virtually unnoticed by the viewer — at least until they begin examining the picture more closely.
-Such "mistakes" are rarely as bad as a beginning drawer thinks they are; the eye can actually tolerate quite a lot of chaos in lines, so long as there is an overall composition.
+Such "mistakes" are rarely as bad as a beginning drawer assumes they are.
+The eye can actually tolerate quite a lot of "error" in lines, so long as there is an overall composition holding them together.

-And anyway, there's nothing saying you need to make lines when drawing; it's just one of the more convenient things a pointed stylus can do.
+And anyway, there's nothing saying you need to make _lines_ when drawing; it's just one of the more convenient things a pointed stylus can do.
 You may have also noticed that the edge of the pencil can shade an area.
 And various media can be "washed" by adding some water to them.
-There is even washable graphite, and I like the idea of washable graphite a lot, because it makes it difficult to say whether it's drawing or painting.
+There is even washable graphite, and I like the idea of washable graphite a lot, because it makes it difficult to say for certain whether I'm drawing or painting.

 Because it captures "life" so well, there are some that consider drawing from life to be the only "real" kind of drawing.
 The disadvantage, of course, is that if